Smut Acronym: Meaning, Context, and Online Usage Explained

 Meaning: Blend of romance and erotica, often with happy endings.

-Example: The book fits squarely in the romantica genre.
+Example: The book fits squarely in the romance genre.

 When to use: Market-friendly term for steamy romance.